HusseinMorsy/sohbet/README.md

     rake

 After each commit the tests are run by travis ci, a continious integration service for open source projects.

 Actual Test Result with travis ci: [![Build Status](https://secure.travis-ci.org/HusseinMorsy/sohbet.png)](http://travis-ci.org/HusseinMorsy/sohbet)

 For development it is recommended to use [Guard](https://github.com/guard/guard).
-On a mac install the gems rb-fsevent and growl_notify by hand with

-    gem install rb-fsevent growl_notify

 ## Supported Ruby versions